 It can be divided into a right and left subphrenic space by the falciform ligament of the liver.
 The right subphrenic space is limited posteriorly by the coronary ligament and relates directly to the anatomical right lobe of the liver (namely, the right lateral, anterior and superior parts).

 The left subphrenic space is substantially larger than the right and has been described as having anterior and posterior segments.
 Overall, the left subphrenic space relates to the anterior parts of the cardia and fundus of the stomach, the spleen’s diaphragmatic region and the anterosuperior extent of the anatomical left lobe of the liver.
 It is restricted posteriorly by the left triangular ligament and inferomedially by the lienogastric, lienorenal and phrenicocolic ligaments.
 The latter three ligaments also aid in partially separating the subphrenic space from the left paracolic gutter.

 Below the liver, but above the transverse mesocolon, are the subhepatic spaces of the abdomen.
 The pars descendens of the duodenum (the second or descending part) forms the medial extent of the right subhepatic space; also known as the hepatorenal pouch of Morrison.
 The lateral boundary is formed by the right lateral abdominal wall.
-Superiorly, the coronary ligament limits the space while the anterosuperior part of the upper pole of the right kidney forms the anterior boundary.
+Superiorly, the coronary ligament limits the space while the anterosuperior part of the upper pole of the right kidney forms the posterior boundary.
 The left subhepatic space or the lesser omental bursa communicates with the right subhepatic space via the epiploic foramen of Winslow.

 When surgical intervention is necessary for organs present in the lesser omental sac, they can be accessed through the gastrocolic part of the greater omentum.
 Additional access routes to the lesser sac include the lesser omentum or transverse mesocolon.